-These records will be published on the BC Government's Open Information website a minimum of 72 hours after it is released electronically or a minimum of five business days after it has been released by mail in hardcopy.
-To find out more about Open Information, please access the Open Information website at: http://www.openinfo.gov.bc.ca/ibc/index.page
+These records will be published on the BC Government's Open Information website a minimum of five business days after release.
+To find out more about Open Information, please access the Open Information website at: www.gov.bc.ca/openinformation

-If you have any questions regarding your request, please contact Beverly Newton, the analyst assigned to your request, at 250-387-7996.
-This number can be reached toll-free by calling from Vancouver, 604-660-2421, or from elsewhere in BC, 1-800-663-7867 and asking to be transferred to 250-387-7996.
+If you have any questions regarding your request, please contact me at 250 387-9172.
+This number can be reached toll-free by calling from Vancouver, 604 660-2421, or from elsewhere in BC, 1 800 663-7867 and asking to be transferred to 250 387-9172.